QwikDev/qwik/packages/docs/README.md

 see guide of [DocSearch-legacy docker command](https://docsearch.algolia.com/docs/legacy/run-your-own#run-the-crawl-from-the-docker-image)

 > In mac machine, docker container can access host's network, workaround is to use `host.docker.internal`

-More recommend way is use https://crawler.algolia.com/

-### Search UI

-there're two options for now

-1. @docsearch/js is react based render of autocomplete
-2. qwik implementation base on @algolia/autocomplete-js